 The Canon PIXMA TS8220 is a good printer for home use.
 Compared to other similarly priced inkjet printers, it performs quite well.
 And since it's an older model that has already been replaced by the PIXMA TS8320, you can often find it at a reduced price.
 The red and white variants have been discontinued already, although some retailers may still carry a few.

 The Canon PIXMA TS8320 is the successor of the PIXMA TS8220.
 They have near-identical features and they also perform very similarly.
-The TS8220 is able to yield more pages using the same ink cartridges, making it the more cost-effective option.
+The TS8220 can yield more pages using the same ink cartridges, making it the more cost-effective option.
 The TS8220 has better color accuracy, but the TS8320 prints faster.

 Overall, the Canon PIXMA TR8520 performs significantly better than the Canon PIXMA TS8220.
 The TR8520 is better-built, it has an automatic document feeder, and it prints much better photos.
 The TR8520 prints out black documents faster, but the TS8220 is significantly faster at printing color documents and photos.